Antique to Vintage Composition Dolls Identified & Composition

 Elektra Toy & Novelty Company dolls 1912-1920 - NYC, USA, made

-composition dolls: cloth body or all composition, most with painted eyes
+composition character dolls with a cloth body or all composition, most with painted eyes

 glancing to the side with molded painted hair.
 Many dolls resemble German